beyland-dev/piper/README.md

 2. A `piper` CLI for running, previewing, generating, and inspecting loop files

 ## At a glance

+Piper aims to give coding-agent work the structure that meta-frameworks give web applications.

+In the same way Svelte provides reactive rendering primitives and SvelteKit adds the application harness around those primitives (routing, data loading, mutation flows, deployment assumptions, and conventions for how work moves through the system), Piper plays a similar role for coding agents by providing orchestration, state, artifacts, quality gates, retries, and handoffs.

+In a `filename.piper.ts` file, you can create declarative, structured, reproducible loops that define agent based workflows.

 ```ts
 import { agent, artifact, evaluate, loop, repeat, step } from "@beyland/piper";